ankur-gupta/async/docs/suspendables/cooking-is-like-programming.md

 Let's say we invent a completely new baked good and we name it *eagle crumpet*.
 Our first 10 attempts to make eagle crumpet required a lot of experimentation — we needed to adjust the amount of ingredients and we had to play around with the oven temperature and timing.
-After the first 10 attempts, we perfected our invention — it's 50% tastier than a crumpet and 100% more awesome than a bear claw!
+After the first ten or so attempts, we perfected our invention — it's 50% tastier than a *regular crumpet* and 75% more awesome than a *bear claw*!

-We need to save the results from our experimentation so we don't have to redo the experiments next time.
-What we need is *an ordered sequence of instructions* or a *recipe* to make an *eagle crumpet* perfectly at every future attempt.
+We need to save the results from our experimentation so we don't have to repeat the experimentation every time we want to make an eagle crumpet.
+What we need is *an ordered sequence of instructions* or a *recipe* describing how to make an *eagle crumpet* perfectly at every future attempt.
 A recipe may be reminiscient of a *function* in programming but the word *recipe* does not come with predefined, hard-to-disassociate implications that come with using the word *function*.

-Let's make two other food items using recipes — a salad and mashed potatoes.
+Let's make two other food items using recipes — salad and mashed potatoes.

 ## Salad
 We can write the *recipe* for a very simple salad using the following pseudocode: